51Degrees/specifications/device-detection-specification/pipeline-elements/device-detection-on-premise.md

 ## Start-up activity

 On start-up, the native Engine needs to be created using the data file.
-Several functions must then be called to get the data that will be needed by other Engine features.
+Several functions will then be called to get the data that is needed by other Engine features.

 See [refresh data](#refresh-data) for details on this process.